Requesting Written References with the Application Materials

 It is within the discretion of the search committee and/or hiring official whether letters of reference are required of applicants.
 It is sometimes preferable to request the names and telephone numbers of referees instead of written references; sometimes a letter of reference reveals more about that individual's writing skill than it does about the qualities of the applicant.

 As with other application materials, letters of reference are private data and are to be kept in a secure area.
-Access to them is limited to search committee members, hiring officials and those involved in monitoring the search process (Affirmative Action and Human Resources).
+Access to them is limited to search committee members, hiring officials and those involved in monitoring the search process (Equal Opportunity & Title IX and Human Resources).

 Reference checks are a required part of our applicant screening process.
 They help us to gain information from co-workers and supervisors regarding the candidates past performance in employment settings.
 Past performance is the best predictor of future performance.
 If done correctly, you can learn more through reference checks than you can through any other mechanism in the screening process.
 Conducting reference checks by phone is perfectly acceptable and certainly most economical.